rjk2147/Task-Agnostic_Self-Modeling_Machines/README.md

 # Self-Modeling

-This repository contains the code and environments used to create the results shown in the paper "A Self-Modeling Framework for 2D and 3D Articulated Arms"
+This repository contains the code and environments used to create the results shown in the paper [Task Agnostic Self-Modeling Machines](https://robotics.sciencemag.org/content/4/26/eaau9354)

 Our code can be run with the following options: